Release Date: Available now

 Smarts: 8th gen iDrive

-The BMW i4 was shown off recently, with BMW directly pitching production-spec saloon against the Tesla Model 3.
+The BMW i4 is the German automaker's production-spec saloon against the Tesla Model 3.
 The all-electric i4 will join the BMW i3 electric hatchback, a new BMW iX3 mid-sized SUV and the BMW iX high-performance SUV to boost the company's plans for expanding its growing EV lineup.

 The Munich-based auto manufacturer has had concept visions of the car doing the rounds for some time now, and the production ready model doesn't look too different.
 Along with an exterior that’s dominated by BMW’s current penchant for huge imposing grilles, much like that seen on the new BMW 4 Series, the interior promises minimalist refinement and plenty on the tech and infotainment front.